Phone numbers

 • Rather than discussing weight, talk about the benefits a healthy lifestyle can have on wellbeing, growth and energy levels

-If you are worried about your child, think about whether you have noticed a combination of the following red flags.
+If you're worried about your child, think about whether you've noticed a combination of the following red flags.
 If so, it could be that your child’s online activity is harming their mental health.

 • Nervous when they get a notification or go on their phone